DeepWok/mase/docs/masert/README.md

 *Note:* This is only used if we have INT8 quantized modules, as other precisions are not currently supported within the library.

-This is acheived through the `tensorrt_fake_quantize_transform_pass` which goes through the model, either by type or by name, replaces each layer appropriately to a fake quantized form if the `quantize` parameter is set in the default config (`passes.tensorrt_quantize.default.config`) or on a per name or type basis.
+This is acheived through the `tensorrt_fake_quantize_transform_pass` which goes through the model, either by type or by name, replaces each layer appropriately to a fake quantized form if the `quantize` parameter is set in the default config (`passes.tensorrt.default.config`) or on a per name or type basis.

 **Calibration**
 Calibration is the TensorRT terminology of passing data samples to the quantizer and deciding the best amax for activations.